 Further improving your credit

 If you’re approved for an unsecured or secured credit card, you’re already on track to improving your credit score.
 Make sure to manage your credit card properly by making regular, on-time payments.
 Keep your balances low and make sure to pay off any accounts in collections.
-Check out our guide to improving your credit rating for more information.
+Check out our guide to improving your credit score for more information.

 It’s also a good idea to keep an eye on your credit score.
 Most credit card issuers give you free access to your FICO score.
 If you don’t yet have a credit card, free credit monitoring software like Credit Sesame will give you free access to your credit score and history.